kutuluk/loglevel-plugin-remote/README.md

 # loglevel-plugin-remote
-Plugin for sending [loglevel](https://github.com/pimterry/loglevel) messages to a remote server
+Plugin for sending [loglevel](https://github.com/pimterry/loglevel) messages to a remote log server

 # Features
 - Sends asynchronously and does not slow down the application